jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.3 DiffFromMeanElev

-Calculates difference from mean elevation (equivalent to a high-pass filter).
+Calculates difference from mean elevation (equivalent to a high-pass filter)..

 *Parameters*: